Commercial and Residential Glass Installer and Manufacturer Resource

 This procedure deliberately places stress on the glass.
 This stress produces tension that is compressed and spread to the outer edges of the glass, giving panes their final strength.

-Where is Tempered Glass Most Commonly Seen?
+Where is Glass Tempering Most Commonly Seen?

 Due to its reputation as being a glass that promotes safety, there are various consumer and commercial applications for tempered glass.